These Android apps have been tracking you, even when you say stop

 Google has a number of initiatives that aim to protect user privacy and security.
 In a blog post Wednesday, the company said it increased the number of abusive apps it blocked from the Google Play store by 55 percent in 2018.

-Representatives from Rovio, which develops the Angry Birds series, and Audible, didn't respond to requests for comment.
+Representatives of Rovio, which develops the Angry Birds series, and of Audible, didn't respond to requests for comment.

 A Cheetah Mobile spokesman said in an email that its apps send a device's Android ID to a company that helps it track installations of its products.
 The information isn't used for targeted ads, and the company complies with all relevant Google policies and laws, the spokesman said.